First rule of nutrition: eat or die.

 I know this is disquieting, perhaps even frightening to you.

-But, in fact, there is no stone tablet on which Jenny Craig or Dr. Atkins or Michael Pollan or whoever the fuck has etched any immutable Laws of Diet.
+But, in fact, there is no stone tablet on which Jenny Craig or Dr. Atkins or Michael Pollan or who-the-hell-ever has etched any immutable Laws of Diet.

 There are no Laws of Diet.